nnn1590/Splat-AIO-py/README.md

 To view the license, click [here.](https://raw.githubusercontent.com/MCMiners9/Splat-AIO/master/LICENSE.txt)

 #### Prerequisites
 [Python 2.7.11](https://www.python.org/downloads/).
 Python 3.5.1 will not work.
 Download Python ONLY IF YOU WANT TO USE THE PYTHON SPLATAIO.
+If you want to use the GUI SplatAIO (aka SplatAIO 2) then you need a Windows PC, and it has to have the .NET Framework installed.

 #### Help and FAQ (work in progress)
 To view the help guides, [click here](https://github.com/MCMiners9/Splat-AIO/wiki) or [click here](https://github.com/MCMiners9/Splat-AIO/issues) to create an issue.
 To live chat with me and Deck of Noobs, [click here](https://gitter.im/MCMiners9/Splat-AIO?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)